-Sloane, a Adams, was the representative for Ohio's 12th congressional district from 1827 to 1829.
+Sloane was the representative for Ohio’s 12th congressional district and was an Adams.
+He served from 1827 to 1829.

 From Dec 1819 to Mar 1829, Sloane missed 30 of 680 roll call votes, which is 4.4%.
 This is better than the median of 16.2% among the lifetime records of representatives serving in Mar 1829.
 The chart below reports missed votes over time.

 |Dec 1819-May 1820||88||1||1.1%||0th|

 |Dec 1821-May 1822||71||2||2.8%||14th|